Materials Physics on an Atomistic Scale 1

 The module consists of a lecture.
 The learning content is presented by blackboard writing and verbal lecturing, with a detailed discussion of the treated phenomena.
 Here active contributions from the students (comprehension questions) are invited.
 To consolidate the content, private study of the provided lecture script is indicated.

-Regarding the current coronavirus pandemic: this lecture will be conducted as on-campus lecture as long as the regulations allow again, in the meantime podcasts and sketches in addition to the lecture script will be provided.
+Regarding the current coronavirus pandemic: this lecture will be conducted as on-campus lecture as long as the regulations allow.

 Fundaments of solid-state physics: